-However, a range of medically unnecessary procedural and regulatory requirements remain enshrined in some countries’ laws.
-These include mandatory waiting periods or mandatory counseling prior to abortion, the criminalization of abortion performed outside the scope of the law, and burdensome third-party authorization requirements.
-In recent years, a number of European countries have begun to enact important reforms or to remove these harmful procedural and regulatory barriers that can impede access to legal abortion.
+However, a range of medically unnecessary procedural and regulatory requirements remain enshrined in some countries’ laws, including mandatory waiting periods or mandatory counseling prior to abortion, the criminalization of abortion performed outside the scope of the law, and burdensome third-party authorization requirements.
+In recent years, a number of European countries have begun to enact important reforms or to remove harmful procedural and regulatory barriers that can impede access to legal abortion.

 This overview of abortion laws and policies in all 47 European countries provides a range of visual tools for analyzing European abortion laws.
 It outlines where abortion is legal and provides a snapshot of the legal and policy barriers that continue to impede access to abortion in many European countries.
 Click here to view the fact sheet.